standyao/standyao.github.io/README.md

 Li's
-personal website is based on Zexue He ZexueHe.github.io
+personal website is based on Zexue He at UCSD. https://zexuehe.github.io/